 Do I need to send the Financial Guarantee form for the application process (international applicants only)?

-No, unless you are offered admission and you accept.
+No, not until you are offered admission and you accept the offer.

 Is the GRE subject test required?